 Returning to work after maternity leave

 presents many challenges for the average worker.
 Since 2011, Australian parents have been entitled to 18 weeks of paid parental leave at the national minimum wage.
 Having to return to work

-after maternity leave often comes as a shock to the system for most new mothers (let’s face it, it’s usually the women who take parental leave
+after maternity leave often comes as a shock to the system for most new mothers (let’s face it, it’s usually the women who take parental leave).

 There’s a tug-of-war between wanting to care for your child just a little bit longer (hello, mummy guilt!) and having to return to work out of sheer necessity (hello, mortgage payments!).

 It is fraught with challenges: the stress of coping with the workload, the fear of not being able to do the job after a long break, the constant juggle of family life with a career

-- Know your rights
+- Know your rights.

 According to the Fair Work Act 2009, mothers are entitled to return to their pre-parental leave position, or, if that position no longer exists, the nearest possible position in terms of role and pay.
 As a new parent, you also have the right to request flexible work arrangements

 The reality is, many employers don't always follow the rules.
 Reports of discrimination, often disguised as concern for your family’s welfare, are rife.
 Make sure you're not being short-changed at work – or worse, unfairly dismissed – because you had a baby.

-Keep up to date
+2. Keep up to date.